banbaralab/hcr/README.md

 ## Encodings
    + bidirectional : Enoding that solves HCP by bidirectionalizing an undirected graph by mapping each edge u - v on a Hamiltonian closed circuit to one of two arcs u → v and v → u.
    + acyclic : Encoding that solves HCP by using constraints that prohibit partially cycles.
-   + undirected : Existing standard encoding.
+   + undirected : Existing standard encoding for solving HCP.
    + directed : Encoding for solving HCP on directed graphs with additional preprocessing.
+   + hcrp-bidirectional : Enoding for solving HCRP.
 ## Sample session
 ### Hamiltonian Cycle Problems
 The following command solve a HCP. ??